Your personal statement

 - how your current skills, experience and qualifications will help your application

-- relevant work experience or extracurricular activities
+- relevant engagement with your chosen degree subject, such as work experience (if you have it) or extracurricular activities

 When thinking about your relevant studies, skills and experiences, don’t forget to mention any relevant work experience, extracurricular activities or further reading.
 Remember that universities will see details of your qualifications so there’s no need to list them in your personal statement.